All Saints Day Party Ideas

 Party Favors

-As a party favor this year, I am going to give away candles in preparation for All Souls Day.
-The idea is that the families take the candles home and write the names of their deceased loved ones all over the candles with Sharpie.
+As a party favor this year, I am going to give away white candles (from dollar tree) in preparation for All Souls Day.
+(My full blog on what to do on All Soul’s Day is HERE And blow I have the All Soul’s Day prayer if you wanted to print if off to be ready!
+Click HERE) The idea is that the families take the candles home and write the names of their deceased loved ones all over the candles with Sharpie.
 It’s encouraged to have all the candles blessed before handing them out, but if it doesn’t happen, that’s okay too.
 I will attach a little prayer with it as well.
 So in the morning on All Souls Day, the families can light the candle and say the prayer.
-Every time they walk by the candle, they can pray for their deceased loved ones—maybe offer up an Our Father, Hail Mary, Glory Be, etc.
+Every time they walk by the candle, they can pray for their deceased loved onesmaybe offer up an Our Father, Hail Mary, Glory Be, etc.

 All Souls Day